openstack/swift/doc/source/development_saio.rst

   - Ubuntu Live/Install: http://cdimage.ubuntu.com/releases/10.04/release/ubuntu-10.04-dvd-amd64.iso (4.1 GB)
   - Ubuntu Mirrors: https://launchpad.net/ubuntu/+cdmirrors

-* Create guest virtual machine from the Ubuntu image
+* Create guest virtual machine from the Ubuntu image (if you are going to use a separate partition for swift data, be sure to add another device when creating the VM)
 * As root on guest (you'll have to log in as you, then `sudo su -`):

   #. `apt-get install python-software-properties`